acidburn0zzz/turbulence/README.md

 sudo bash install.sh -r
 ```

+# Dependencies

+* python2
+* python2-pyqt4
+* pyqt4-common
+* qt4
+* kdeplasma-theme-cupertino-ish

-# TODO
+# Roadmap and TODO

 * Add better language support (very soon)
 * Merge this project and Turbulence-Evolution (Also very soon)
-* Add package selection support
+* Add package selection support to KDE
+* Add a verify page, and have all settings applied then
+* Make terminal start with focus in packages page
-* Add much more general support for other settings
+* Add multilingual support to folders.
+(Should happen soon)